 31. What advantages does Brush Plating have over welding

 Both welding and Brush plating have their advantages.
 Brush plating has one very good advantage is that no heat at all is needed.
 The solution heats itself sometimes and some solutions need heating for better density and adhesion but you can always place your hand on the item being plated.

-32. Are there any safety issues in using Sifco Solutions?
+32. Are there any safety issues?

 33. Can an unknown base material be found with LDC Solutions?